weaveworks/weave/site/features.md

     host1$ weave ps a1
     a1 16:c0:6f:5d:c5:73 10.32.0.3/12

+It works the same if you stop and immediately restart:

+    host1$ docker stop a1
+    host1$ docker start a1

+However, additional addresses added with the `weave attach` command will not be retained.

-There is also a `weave restart` command, if you are not using the weave Docker API proxy:
+There is also a `weave restart` command, which does re-attach all current IP addresses:

     host1$ weave restart b1

-(note that the IP address is held for a limited time - currently five seconds)
+(note that the IP addresses are held for a limited time - currently five seconds)

 ### <a name="naming-and-discovery"></a>Naming and discovery